solidity-docs/.github/README.md

 ### Automation

 Optimally, we would like to have a bot similar to the [reactjs-translation-bot](https://github.com/reactjs-translation-bot), which would create PRs with new content that needs to be translated everytime the original documentation is updated.
 Please [reach out](https://forum.soliditylang.org/t/new-translation-workflow-for-solidity-documentation/34) to us if you can help us setting this up!
+See more in [this issue](https://github.com/solidity-docs/translation-guide/issues/8).

 ### Acknowledgements